Gender reforms expected to pass at Holyrood

 “I would say to my fellow parliamentarians – it boils down to this – do you think women will be more or less safe as a result of this law?” she said.

-After her comments, the Presiding Officer, Alison Johnstone, was forced to suspend proceedings for around a minute due to shouting of support from the public gallery.
+After her comments, Presiding Officer Alison Johnstone was forced to suspend proceedings for around a minute due to shouting of support from the public gallery.

 Late in proceedings, an amendment by Ms Regan which stated the Bill had no impact on Article 10 of the European Convention on Human Rights – enshrining an individuals right to free expression – passed without the support of the Scottish Government by 64 votes to 63.